-Make sure to add some pendant lighting over your island bench to lighten and brighten the space and add a focal point in the room.
+Make sure to add some pendant lighting over your island bench.
+This will lighten and brighten the space and add a focal point in the room.

-You can also use a skylight to maximise light over the benches, which creates a connection to the outdoors space.
-Also have a look at using black to highlight simple forms which create dramatic contrast.
+You can also use a skylight to maximise light over the benches.
+This also creates a connection to the outdoors space.
+Consider using black to highlight simple forms which create dramatic contrast.

 With so much inspiration, why not think about creating your own contemporary kitchen?